A. CONTACT INFORMATION

 B. WHAT I DO

-Assist organizations to create valuable improvements and innovations through interdisciplinary expertise.
+Assist organizations to create valuable improvements and innovations through my extensive expertise.

 E. SYNERGY IS THE ROUTE TO GREATER INNOVATIONS